-- Instructor-Led Training Financials – How do I track costs, forecast budgets and monitor profitability details for each session?
+- Instructor-Led Training Financials – How do I track costs, forecast budgets, and monitor profitability details for each session?

-- Reporting and business intelligence – How do I extract meaningful information to assess the success of my training activity and make the right decisions in real time?
+- Reporting and business intelligence – How do I extract meaningful information to assess the success of my training activity and make the right decisions in real-time?

 - Sales – (for commercial training companies and extended enterprise) – How do I streamline the whole order to invoice process to serve my clients in a timely and reliable manner?

-What a Course Management System is Not!
+What a Training Course Management Software System is Not!

 - The Talent Management System, which as its name indicates, is a more general tool to help you strategically manage talent.
 This might include some light training features, but mostly consolidates HR features such as recruiting, onboarding, succession planning, and so on.

 - The Learning Management System, designed to help you manage and deliver e-learning courses.
 This is centered on the front-end interaction with the learners.